trevorcampbell/bayesian-coresets/README.md

-# Bayesian Coresets: automated, scalable Bayesian inference
+# Bayesian Coresets: automated, scalable inference

 This repository contains the main package used to construct [Bayesian coresets](http://arxiv.org/abs/1710.05053).
 It also contains all the code used to run the experiments in [Bayesian Coreset Construction via Greedy Iterative Geodesic Ascent](https://arxiv.org/abs/1802.01737).
 More details will be added soon.